Bicycle New England

 Material: 100% Nylon

-Pros: Well-designed, excellent water resistance, includes stuff sack, velcro tabs for lower legs, excellent reflective properties on legs, optional suspenders
+Pros: Well-designed, excellent water resistance, includes stuff-sack, velcro tabs for lower legs, excellent reflective properties on legs, optional suspenders

 Cons: tight (we recommend that you size up), no pockets, no insulation